 Having unique, creative, memorable drinks is important.
 It isn’t a bad thing for people to know your shop as “the [insert your creative drink name here] place.”
 It creates buzz, and people will talk about those specialty drinks.

 But if a new customer who has never heard of your shop before walks in, they need to have something familiar they can order.
-They need something they’ve ordered at all the other coffee shops they’ve been too.
+They need something they’ve ordered at all the other coffee shops they’ve been to.
 In those cases, it isn’t about memorability.
 Yours just needs to taste better.

 When making your menu, be sure to consider how you’re going to price your drinks.
 Author Colin Harmon has an excellent chapter about this in his book, What I Know About Running Coffee Shops.
 He explains that coffee is a high-margin product, but not always high-profit.